Alextsomp/Ninjavas/docs/Launch.md

 # 🚀Launch

-Welcome to the Routgenie Deployment Guide!
+Welcome to the RoutGenie Deployment Guide!
 This guide offers step-by-step instructions for deploying and launching our application.
 If you're already familiar with certain sections, feel free to navigate directly to the relevant part.

 ## Overview
 - [Prerequisites](#prerequisites)